-Another discarded post from a site that is no longer around.
-We saved this from the Internet grave yard for your enjoyment.
-If you are the owner and wish it removed, please email us.
-This V-Stitch Cowl project was originally found on the now MaybeMatilda . com.
+This is another discarded post from a site that is no longer around.
+Because we loved it so much, we saved this from the Internet grave yard for your enjoyment!
+This V-Stitch Cowl project was originally found on the now MaybeMatilda.com.

 This cowl is really quick and simple to make, and has tons of potential for all sorts of variety–just find some colors (any colors!) you like together, and do as many or as few stripes as you want.
 And you can easily make this cowl as long or short and as wide or thin as you’d like . . . totally easy to adapt to fit whatever you want it look like.